katekolarikova/points_of_interest/README.md

 - npm run dev

 ## Deployment
 This application was deployed using heroku and it is running on http://safe-reef-89433.herokuapp.com/.
-Database is deployed on Mongo cloud service atlas, the images are stored using cloudinary service.
+Database is deployed on Mongo cloud service Atlas, the images are stored using cloudinary service.

-## Join Us!
+## API Documentation
-This application alredy offered a huge mount of functions, but there is still a lot of to improve.
-If ypu want to join us and help us, do not hesitate to contct us.
-You can for example create new tests, improve API or change the application design.
+Docuemntation for the API was created using the Open API standart and Swagger.
+Link to the documnetation is here: https://safe-reef-89433.herokuapp.com/documentation.